Washing is perhaps the most critical step in food preparation. Let me repeat that, it’s an essential step, especially if you like to eat them raw.

-You can say washing is your last line of defense against any food borne disease and possibly pesticide exposure that could lead to cancer.
+You can say washing is your last line of defense against any foodborne disease and possibly pesticide exposure that could lead to cancer.

-In addition to that washing produce also removes any residual soil that can be a source of food borne illness like Escherichia coli.
+In addition to that, washing produce also removes any residual soil that can be a source of foodborne illness like Escherichia coli.

-If you have children, washing is an essential step because young kids because their immune system isn’t as strong as an adult and this endangers them to develop cancers later on in life.
+If you have children, washing is an essential step because young kids because their immune system isn’t as strong as an adult, and this endangers them to develop cancers later on in life.

 The good news is, you don’t need to buy an expensive veggie wash to remove any pesticide or soil residue.

-A study done by the University of Maine showed that washing fruits and vegetables with tap water do as good or even a better job than veggie washes.
+A study done by the University of Maine showed that washing fruits and vegetables with tap water does as good or even a better job than veggie washes.
 The study also revealed that thoroughly rinsing produce in water can remove as much as 98% of bacteria present.